 - Systemic Root Causes

-Our strategy is based on the fact that the ultimate root cause of these interconnected crises is the absence of sovereign national democracy due to global oligarchic influence.
+Our strategy is based on the fact that the ultimate root cause of these interconnected crises is the absence of sovereign national democracy due to systematised corruption caused by global oligarchic influence.
 We propose that all governments globally are influenced far more by the divisive and dictatorial power that transnational corporations (TNCs), globally mobile oligarchs, and autocrats hold over them than by the majority of their citizens.

 We need a narrow focus and singular terminology to describe the root cause of our problems.
 The term ‘Oligarchy’ is both expedient and pertinent.
 By ‘Global’ Oligarchy we mean people who are globally mobile.
 They can move their profits (or the money of their “fellow” citizens) to offshore tax-free secret jurisdictions.
-Globally mobile oligarchs have the capacity to reside in many countries and avoid paying tax in those countries, so we use the term ‘Oligarchy’ pejoratively to also include Trans-national Corporations (TNCs) and autocrats.
-Oligarchs generally have majority ownership of and lead TNCs, and without their support, autocratic regimes would crumble.
+Globally mobile oligarchs have the capacity to reside in many countries and avoid paying tax in those countries.

-The power of corporate influence over national governments (corporatocracy) is an important systemic root cause because TNCs are predominantly owned by a small number of extremely powerful and highly connected people.
-Political parties and politicians are funded by TNCs and by oligarchs.
-The recent autocratisation of national governments would have been far harder to establish and maintain without the support of powerful oligarchs, or of TNCs.
+The majority of Transnational Corporations (TNCs) are predominantly owned by a small number of and highly connected people.
+Corporate influence over national governments (corporatocracy) is an important systemic root cause because the most successful political parties and politicians are usually those funded by TNCs and by oligarchs.
+The recent surge in autocratisation of national governments would have been far harder to establish and maintain without the support of powerful oligarchs, or of TNCs.
 In this document, these are the phenomenon referred to by the use of the term ‘Oligarchy.’

 Some of the systemic elements of this democratic deficit created by oligarchy include: